Volunteer in Nepal with Projects Abroad

 Projects for professionals available in Nepal

 This voluntary acupuncture project provides treatment for suffers of Cerebral Palsy and Polio.
-As a professional volunteer you will based in the capital, Kathmandu.
+As a professional volunteer, you will provide much-needed treatment to patients in the capital of Nepal, Kathmandu.

 A mere 15% of Nepal’s population is provided for by its National Health System.
 Volunteer doctors are needed to provide advice and to help treat patients.

-PRO Nursing volunteers in Nepal are based in a hospital or nursing college in Chitwan.
-PRO Nurses provide training to the local staff to help improve healthcare standards.
+Professional Nursing volunteers in Nepal are based in a hospital or nursing college in Chitwan.
+On this project, you can provide training to the local staff to help improve healthcare standards.

 Ophthalmologists volunteering in Nepal work at an eye hospital in Chitwan.
-As a volunteer eye doctor you can use your knowledge and training to treat patients, help to train students at the hospital and participate in outreach programmes with disadvantaged groups in the local area.
+As a volunteer eye doctor, you can use your knowledge and training to treat patients, help to train students and participate in outreach programmes.